mythribijwar/RISC-V-chip-tapeout/week1/day5/README.md

 -Leverage for loops and generate blocks: These constructs help create scalable and synthesizable Verilog code efficiently, especially for repetitive hardware structures.

--Assign signals in every possible path: For combinational logic, ensure that every signal is explicitly assigned in all branches of your code to prevent unintended storage elements.
+- Assign signals in every possible path: For combinational logic, ensure that every signal is explicitly assigned in all branches of your code to prevent unintended storage elements.
 ---